chacheb/APIDemo/README.md

 ---

-# ✈️ JWT Authentication Explained Using Airport Security
+# ✈️ API Authentication Explained Using Airport Security

 JWT works a lot like airport boarding passes.